SESYNC-ci/git-in-the-shell-lesson/slides/collab.md

 The first step to collaborative workflows is granting access to the **origin** of your project.
 Introduce yourself to your neighbor, and decide which of you will be the "owner" and which the "collaborator".
 The owner will need the collaborator's GitHub username.

+Even on public GitHub repos, only the owner has “push access” by default.
+The owner can allow any other GitHub user to push by inviting collaborators under the Settings tab (Settings > Manage access > Invite a collaborator).
+{:.notes}

 ===

 ![]({% include asset.html path="images/repo_collab.png" %})